-But First, What CMMS Data is Collected and Stored?
+What CMMS Data Can Be Collected and Stored?

 CMMS software applications have the ability to store, collect and effectively automate a business’s maintenance management data from a wide range of sectors inside the company.

-Essentially, the CMMS data that is collected can be anything relating to company equipment, assets and other operational items such as manuals, maintenance notices and licenses.
+Essentially, the CMMS data that is collected can be anything relating to company equipment, assets and other operational items such as manuals, maintenance notices and licences.